mikhailshilkov/azure-serverless-workshop/06-api/README.md

 In this lab, you will extend the `statusapp` stack to add an API Management service in front of the Azure Function.
 You will change the website to talk to that API Management service.

-Make sure you are still in the `statusapp` folder with the same files that you created in Lab 5.
+Make sure you are still in the `statusapp` folder with the same files that you created in Labs 4-5.

 ## Step 1 &mdash; Add Extra Exports to Function App